 What Is Technical Debt?

-Technical debt refers to the buildup of extra work and costs when software developers take shortcuts.
+Technical debt refers to the buildup of extra work when software development shortcuts are taken.
+It can be likened to interest on a financial loan, where you get a product out faster, but at the cost of more fixes needing to be done to it later.
 Despite the connotations of ‘debt,’ technical debt isn’t always a drawback for development initiatives, and can even be leveraged as a strategic tool to meet product goals.

+What Is Technical Debt?